-Some of our general pooling practices for Pools are summarized below.
+Some of our general pooling practices for Gold PC Pools and ARM PC Pools are summarized below.
 Our pooling practices are subject to change.
 We may also grant exceptions to these practices in our sole discretion.

-As directed by FHFA, we and Fannie Mae have established aligned temporary requirements under which we and Fannie Mae would acquire certain purchase and no-cash-out refinance Mortgages that are in forbearance with note dates on or after February 1, 2020 and on or before December 31, 2020, and settlement dates on or after May 1, 2020 and on or before February 28, 2021, provided that the borrower is no more than 30 days delinquent at the time of acquisition.
-These Mortgages may be pooled with other Mortgages in Pools, following our normal pooling practices, as described below.
-For more information, see Description of the Mortgages that back Securities - Mortgage Purchase and Servicing Standards - COVID-19 Borrower Assistance Measures and Related Programs.
+As directed by FHFA, on a temporary basis, we and Fannie Mae acquired certain purchase and nocash-out refinance Mortgages that were in forbearance with note dates on or after February 1, 2020 and on or before December 31, 2020, and settlement dates on or after May 1, 2020 and on or before February 28, 2021, provided that the borrower was no more than 30 days delinquent at the time of acquisition.
+These Mortgages may be pooled with other Mortgages in PC Pools, following our normal pooling practices, as described below.
+For more information, see Description of the Mortgages - Mortgage Purchase and Servicing Standards - COVID-19 Borrower Assistance Measures and Related Programs.